drogue-iot/blog.drogue.io/content/2022-11-17-drogue-cloud-zero-eleven/index.md

 description = "Drogue Cloud 0.11.0 is mostly improving existing functionality, polishing what is already there."
 +++

 This release is another release with a focus on improving existing functionality.
-The reason for this is simple, it works just fine.
+The reason for this is simple: it works just fine.
 True, there is always room for improvement, but also to build upon what is there, so maybe, read on …

 <!-- more -->